sid-the-loser/sid-the-loser/README.md

-# :heart: Welcome to my profile! :heart:

-I'm SidTheLoser :ribbon:

-How ya doin?

-I'm doing just *fine*!

-Check out my repositories if ya feel like it...
-I don't have anything else to say...

-**BYEEEEE!**
+# SidTheLoser's Profile

+Hello and welcome to my small GitHub profile.
+I like making some commandline tools, small games and software that can help people with their needs.

+Check out my works at: https://work.sidtheloser.dev